duckyith/startup/README.md

 The appeal of a game like kahoot where a big crowd or just a small group can get together and play a hosted crowd game meets a hidden identity game like Chameleon where one player isn't in on the secret and has to pretend to fit in.
 Only this time, we're speed drawing.

 The host will give players a code to join their game and start it when everyone's in.
 1 third of the players will be selected as the "doodlers" and the rest will be the "Artists."
 I got a random website to make us prompts for a drawing with 3 key words.
 Every Artist will see those 3 words on their screen and start drawing.
-The doodlers will only get 2 of the words and will have to guess the last one by peaking at those around them or making their drawing look vague.
+The doodlers will only get 2 of the words and will have to guess the last one by peeking at those around them or making their drawing look vague.
 After time is up players vote on one of 3 drawings they're shown, one of them belonging to a doodler.
-The most voted get booted from the game and play is repeated till all doodlers have been caught or all the rounds played and they're still among the Artists.
+The most voted get booted from the game and play is repeated till all doodlers have been caught or all the rounds have been played and the doodlers are still among the Artists.

 ## 🚀 Specification Deliverable